graybern/twingate-node/README.md

 ## 🙏 Acknowledgments

 Special thanks to the Twingate team for their comprehensive API documentation.
 This library is based on their public GraphQL API, which you can explore at [twingate.com/docs/api](https://www.twingate.com/docs/api).

----

-Let me know if you’d like further refinements or additional sections!